Spatio-Temporal-Lab/SElfStar/README.md

 ## ElfStar & SElfStar feature

-- ***ElfStar*** proposes the most advanced encoding strategy at present, and optimizes the leading zeros, center bits and sharing conditions of ***Elf*** encoding.
+- ***ElfStar*** proposes the most advanced encoding strategy at present, and Huffman coding for β∗, optimizes the leading zeros, center bits and sharing conditions of ***Elf*** encoding.
 - ***SElfStar*** is used in streaming scenarios and can achieve almost the same compression ratio as ***ElfStar*** while enjoying higher efficiency.